"I was first introduced to books during early school years in the Depression era.

 Although public funds cover basic needs for the Greensboro Public Library's operating budget, private funding is critically needed to take the Library from being good to being excellent.
 The Greensboro Public Library Foundation provides this additional funding to enhance the facilities, services, book collections, and other materials of the Library.

 The Greensboro Public Library Foundation, a 501(c)(3) organization, was formed in 2002 to meet the Library's need for private support from civic-minded individuals, businesses, civic groups and foundations.
-The funding is used at the Central library in downtown Greensboro and at the six branch libraries located throughout the city.
+The funding is used at the Central library in downtown Greensboro and at the seven branch libraries located throughout the city.